s2t2/lambda-ds-3-3/notes/class-3.md

     return str(result)
 ```

 What to do when a model file is too large for GitHub / Heroku?
-(BONUS):

- + Ask the person who created the model to "reduce dimensionality" so the model file will be smaller, may require prediction accuracy trade-offs
+ + A) Ask the person who created the model to "reduce dimensionality" so the model file will be smaller, may require prediction accuracy trade-offs
- + Store the model remotely:
+ + B) Store the model remotely:
     + https://aws.amazon.com/s3/
     + https://console.cloud.google.com/storage/browser/brexitmeter-bucket/weights?authuser=1&project=brexitmeter

-## Part III - Training Models On the Fly
+## Part II - Training Models On the Fly

 Training our own model...